Struggling with sneezes, sniffles, and itchy eyes? Help has arrived!

 Watch What You Eat

-Certain foods can aggravate ragweed allergies, so consider avoiding them during the season.
+Certain foods can aggravate allergies, so consider avoiding them during the season.
 Potentially problematic foods include bananas, tomatoes, melons, and zucchini.
 On the flip side, foods that have anti-inflammatory properties, like broccoli, celery, and garlic, may naturally help fight allergies.

 Wear Your Shades